gap-system/gap/doc/README.md

-GAP has two main GAP manuals (they are called "main" to distinguish them from package manuals that are maintained by the authors of the respective packages):
+GAP has three main GAP manuals (they are called "main" to distinguish them from package manuals that are maintained by the authors of the respective packages):
 * **GAP Tutorial**
 * **GAP Reference Manual**
+* **HPC-GAP Reference Manual**

 These manuals are written in GAPDoc format, provided by the [GAPDoc package](http://www.math.rwth-aachen.de/~Frank.Luebeck/GAPDoc/index.html).